 When it comes to colorful movies to watch on psychedelics, the world is luckily awash with options for the average couch tripper.
-While the night sky and outdoor wonders can be tempting when you're on LSD or other mind-altering drugs, it's not always a good idea to wander too far from home in an enhanced state - especially if you don't have a sober person present.
+While the night sky and outdoor wonders can be tempting when you're tripping on LSD or other mind-altering drugs, it's not always a good idea to wander too far from home in an enhanced state - especially if you don't have a sober person present.
 Luckily, these films mean there's no need!
-Take a nice journey indoors to peruse this list of colorful films to watch on psychedelics.
+Take a nice acid journey indoors to peruse this list of the best colorful films to watch on psychedelics.

 These cool movies to watch on mushrooms and related substances will provide any tripper with hours of fun, fantasy, and visual delight.
 Whether you're looking for a trip to another universe or to experience a whole new dimension, these time-honored masterpieces will not disappoint.

 Be sure and pay it forward afterwords by voting on your favorites to guide fellow trippers to the coolest movies to watch on psychedelics of all time.
 And check back as new colorful movies are added to the list once they are released.

 - Fantasia is a 1940 American animated film produced by Walt Disney and released by Walt Disney Productions.
 With story direction by Joe Grant and Dick Huemer, and production supervision by Ben Sharpsteen, it is the third feature in the Disney animated features canon.
 The film consists of eight animated segments set to pieces of classical music conducted by Leopold Stokowski, seven of which are performed by the Philadelphia Orchestra.
 Music critic and composer Deems Taylor acts as the film's Master of Ceremonies, providing a live-action introduction to each animated segment.
 Disney settled on the film's concept as work neared completion on The Sorcerer's Apprentice, an elaborate Silly... more